cyb3rxp/awesome-soc/ml_llm_ai.md

 * **Elements to be analyzed:** reports (PDF), blog posts and KB articles
 * **Use of GenAI:** quickly summarize the reports and texts, to get the most important part of them with a global understanding
 * **Field feedback:** really efficient and relevant
-* **Real life example:** ask ChatGPT, or [Mistral.ai](https://mistral.ai/products/le-chat) to summarize the following [CTI report from Sekoia](https://blog.sekoia.io/oysterloader-unmasked-the-multi-stage-evasion-loader/), which is supposed to take **19min** to read.
+* **Real life example:** ask ChatGPT, or [Mistral AI](https://mistral.ai/products/vibe/) to summarize the following [CTI report from Sekoia](https://blog.sekoia.io/oysterloader-unmasked-the-multi-stage-evasion-loader/), which is supposed to take **19min** to read.
 The generated sum-up would only take 4-5 min reading :)